CyberOwl555/Cyber_Portfolio/README.md

 Key skills: Golden Ticket forgery (Impacket ticketer), Kerberos ticket cache manipulation (KRB5CCNAME/.ccache), offline credential exploitation, post-exploitation access verification, detection gap analysis, understanding of Kerberos TGT signing and PAC structure.
 MITRE T1558.001 (Golden Ticket).

-## Recurring Themes Across These Projects
+Recurring Themes Across These Projects

-- **Real incidents, not staged ones.** The infrastructure problems documented here happened during genuine testing, not as scripted exercises — and are documented with the same rigor as the intended lab work.
+-Real incidents, not staged ones.
+The infrastructure problems documented here happened during genuine testing, not as scripted exercises — and are documented with the same rigor as the intended lab work.

-- **Honest limitations, not just wins.** Where something didn't fully work as expected (POST body logging gaps, file extension mitigations, false positives), that's documented explicitly rather than omitted.
+-Honest limitations, not just wins.
+Where something didn't fully work as expected (POST body logging gaps, file extension mitigations, false positives, incomplete cross-technique correlation), that's documented explicitly rather than omitted.

-- **Detection and offense together.** Each offensive test is paired with an assessment of what a defender would (or wouldn't) see — tying attacker technique directly to detection engineering.
+-Detection and offense together.
+Each offensive test is paired with an assessment of what a defender would (or wouldn't) see — tying attacker technique directly to detection engineering.
-- **Visibility gaps as a recurring theme.
-Container log visibility has come up in three separate projects and been resolved three different ways — a pattern that demonstrates genuine depth of understanding of a core SIEM      architectural constraint rather than a single lucky fix.
+Visibility gaps as a recurring theme.

+-Container log visibility has come up in three separate projects and been resolved three different ways — a pattern that demonstrates genuine depth of understanding of a core SIEM architectural constraint rather than a single lucky fix.

-- **Speed of compromise.
-The AD attack chain demonstrates total domain compromise in under 10 minutes from a single unprivileged user account — reinforcing why detection and response speed matters more than perimeter          defence alone.
+-Speed of compromise.
+The AD attack chain demonstrates total domain compromise in under 10 minutes from a single unprivileged user account — and the Golden Ticket project extends this to show how persistence can survive most standard remediation attempts.

-## Next Steps
+Next Steps

-- Golden Ticket attack demonstration — using the captured krbtgt hash to forge persistent domain admin access
+-PICERL incident response documentation — formally applying the incident handling framework to the disk-full cascading failure from project 1

-- ACL abuse misconfigurations — add GenericWrite/WriteDACL relationships to the lab domain to demonstrate more complex multi-hop BloodHound attack paths

-- AD Certificate Services (ADCS) attacks — ESC1/ESC8 certificate template abuse, a major attack surface SEC504 covers
+-ACL abuse misconfigurations — add GenericWrite/WriteDACL relationships to demonstrate multi-hop BloodHound attack paths -AD Certificate Services (ADCS) attacks — ESC1/ESC8 certificate template abuse -SOAR integration — automated response playbooks triggered by existing Wazuh rules (Shuffle or TheHive + Cortex) -Memory forensics with Volatility

-- Memory forensics basics using Volatility against a memory dump from the DC

-- PICERL incident response documentation — formally applying the incident handling framework to the disk-full cascading failure from project 1
+-Memory forensics basics using Volatility against a memory dump from the DC -PICERL incident response documentation — formally applying the incident handling framework to the disk-full cascading failure from project 1

-- Custom Suricata rule for container-to-container pivot detection — closing the specific gap identified in project 7

-- SSH honeypot (Cowrie) to capture real attacker behaviour and feed into Wazuh
+-Custom Suricata rule for container-to-container pivot detection — closing the specific gap identified in project 7 -SSH honeypot (Cowrie) to capture real attacker behaviour and feed into Wazuh

  ## Tools and Approach
 Lab infrastructure built and managed via Hyper-V, Docker, and Ubuntu Server.